saranya-3012/Secure-Transaction-Management-System/README.md

 ## Transaction Logic

-1. Authenticate the user initiating the transfer
+1. User sends a transfer request after logging in
+2. System authenticates the user credentials and retrieves user identity
-2. Verify sender and receiver accounts exist and are active
+3. Retrieve sender and receiver account details from the database
+4. Validate that both accounts exist and are eligible for transfer
-3. Check sufficient balance in sender account
+5. Ensure the sender’s account has sufficient balance for the requested amount
+6. Begin database transaction (atomic update)
-4. Deduct amount from sender and add to receiver account atomically
+7. Deduct the transfer amount from the sender’s account
+8. Add the transfer amount to the receiver’s account
-5. Record transaction details with timestamp
+9. Insert a transaction record into the transactions table with timestamp and status
-6. Respond with success/failure status
+10. Commit the database changes if all operations succeed
+11. Return success or error response to the user

 ---